Zshoham/BinBuff/README.md

 * Write into buffer :

   * Write primitive data types into the buffer.

 * Write array types into the buffer.

-  * Write generic data types into the buffer. </br>
+  * Write generic data types into the buffer, this means that any type can be serialized using a custom serializer, though some types are supported 'out of the box'.
-    Note that in `C` generic data type refers simply to a `void*` type that may refer to any data type. </br> In other languages the abiity to write objects is supported.

 * Read from buffer :

   * Read primitive data types from buffer.